About This Policy

 5. Charge to the Inquiry Panel and First Meeting

-At the first meeting of the Inquiry Panel, the Provost shall:
+At the first meeting of the Inquiry Panel, the Vice Provost for Research shall:

 - Set a time for completion of the Inquiry;